Medical expert of the article

 Prevention

-Standard prevention includes compliance with hygiene rules and proper nutrition: in small portions up to five times a day, without fatty and fried, canned and semi-finished products and, of course, without alcoholic beverages.
+Standard prevention includes following hygiene rules and proper nutrition: small portions up to five times a day, no fatty or fried foods, canned or semi-finished products, and, of course, no alcoholic beverages.